yanyanfu/Athena/README.md

 # Athena: Combining Call Graphs and Neural Code Semantics to Improve Automated Impact Analysis

 ## Introduction
 This is the official codebase for the paper "Combining Call Graphs and Neural Code Semantics to Improve Automated Impact Analysis".
-In this work, we use three large pre-trained models, namely CodeBERT, GraphCodeBERT and UniXcoder, to obtain the neural semantics of the code and adpot an embedding propogation strategy based on the call graph information to update the code semantics for accurate impact analysis
+In this work, we use three large pre-trained models, namely CodeBERT, GraphCodeBERT and UniXcoder, to obtain the neural semantics of the code and adpot an embedding propogation strategy based on the call graph information to update the code semantics for accurate impact analysis.

 ## Dependency
 - CUDA 11.0